Concrete house on a Mediterranean cliff at golden hour

 ION Adventure Hotel

-A cantilevered concrete-and-lava lodge on the edge of Þingvellir National Park, built into a moss-covered geothermal field.
+A cantilevered concrete-and-lava lodge on the edge of Þingvellir National Park, built into a moss-covered geothermal field — 45 rooms, a Northern Lights bar, and a hot tub fed by the earth.

 Architect